forcedotcom/run-code-analyzer/README.md

 ## v2 Inputs
 * <b>`run-arguments`</b> *(Default: `--view detail --output-file sfca_results.json`)*
-  * Specifies the arguments passed to the `run` command.
+  * Specifies the flags passed to the `code-analyzer run` command.
-    * For a full list of acceptable arguments for the `run` command, see the [code-analyzer Command Reference](https://developer.salesforce.com/docs/atlas.en-us.sfdx_cli_reference.meta/sfdx_cli_reference/cli_reference_code-analyzer_commands_unified.htm).
+    * For a full list of valid flags for the `code-analyzer run` command, see the [code-analyzer Command Reference](https://developer.salesforce.com/docs/atlas.en-us.sfdx_cli_reference.meta/sfdx_cli_reference/cli_reference_code-analyzer_commands_unified.htm).
-  * The stdout text from the `run` command is written to the [GitHub workflow run logs](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/monitoring-workflows/using-workflow-run-logs).
+  * The stdout text from the `code-analyzer run` command is written to the [GitHub workflow run logs](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/monitoring-workflows/using-workflow-run-logs).
   * Each output file specified by a `--output-file` (or `-f`) flag is included in the ZIP archive [GitHub workflow run artifact](https://docs.github.com/en/actions/managing-workflow-runs-and-deployments/managing-workflow-runs/downloading-workflow-artifacts) for you to download.
 * <b>`results-artifact-name`</b>  *(Default: `salesforce-code-analyzer-results`)*
   * Specifies the name of the ZIP archive [GitHub workflow run artifact](https://docs.github.com/en/actions/managing-workflow-runs-and-deployments/managing-workflow-runs/downloading-workflow-artifacts) where the results output files are uploaded.
 * <b>`github-token`</b>
-  * When this action is run against a Pull Request, a GitHub Token can be provided, which will be used to create a Review of the Pull Request that specifies how many violations were found (both in the project as a whole and in changed files), and links to the action summary page.
+  * When this action is run against a pull request, you can provide a GitHub token, which is used to create a review of the pull request.
+The review specifies how many violations were found (both in the project as a whole and in changed files) and links to the action summary page.
-  * This token must have Write permissions for Pull Requests.
+  * This token must have write permissions for pull requests.
-    * You can use the default GitHub Token stored as the `GITHUB_TOKEN` secret, provided that you also use the job-level `permissions` property to give that token write access for pull requests.
+    * You can use the default GitHub token stored as the `GITHUB_TOKEN` secret, as long as you also use the job-level `permissions` property to give that token write access for pull requests.

 ## v2 Outputs
 * `exit-code`